oaacUis/tesis-colombian-plate-recognition/business/consultation-eng.md

 # 🔧 Customization and Consultation Services for PLPR
-## 🛠 Tailoring the Persian License Plate Recognition System to Meet Specific Needs
+## 🛠 Tailoring the Colombian License Plate Recognition System to Meet Specific Needs

 ### 🎨 Customization Services
 - 📐 Tailored adjustments to the PLPR system to meet specific operational requirements